 Table 10 shows the estimated percentage of total trips taken by non-resident anglers for the mail survey and the APAIS.
 Overall, the APAIS estimates that 19.8% of fishing trips in the study states are taken by non-resident anglers.
 In contrast, the mail design estimates that only 2.9% of trips are by non-resident anglers.
 These results suggest that either the license frames used to sample non-resident anglers are incomplete (i.e. many non-resident anglers fish without a license), or APAIS samples over-represent non-resident anglers.
 Both explanations are plausible, if not likely.
 For example, previous studies (Brick et al. 2012; Andrews et al. 2013) suggested that state license databases are incomplete as the result of license exclusions and illegal fishing activity.
-It is not clear if these omissions are as serious for non-residents and they are for residents.
-These sources of non-coverage will result in underestimation of total fishing effort for non-resident anglers.
+It is not clear if these omissions are as serious for non-residents and they are for resident anglers.
 Similarly, the APAIS sample frame excludes private residences (e.g., private docks and boat slips, private marinas, etc.), which are likely to have a much higher proportion of resident anglers than public-access fishing sites.
-Over-representation of non-resident anglers in the APAIS will result in over-estimation of total fishing effort.
+Over-representation of non-resident anglers than public-access fishing sites.